+with $a=6/5$, $b=7/5$, $p=5$, and $c=a^{p}+pa^{p-1}(b-a)/2$.
+Table \ref{emp:jai} shows that most JAI estimates are larger than 0.5, and some are even larger than 1, especially for SPY.
+These results indicate that jump activity is substantial in real high-frequency financial data, which motivates the treatment of jumps in this paper and makes our estimators attractive alternatives for empirical studies.

-We use the yearly data for volatility of volatility, and present the volatility of volatility estimates (VoV.) and its estimated theoretical standard error (T.S.D.) $n^{\frac{b-1}{2}}\sqrt{\widehat{Var(W|\mathcal{F})}}$ in Table \ref{emp:vov}.
-Moreover, we conduct the hypothesis testing problem of \eqref{vov_test} at the significance level $5\%$ by using our proposed test statistic \eqref{vov_test_sta}.
-We reject the null hypothesis of zero volatility of volatility if $\widetilde{T}_n >1.64$.
-Otherwise, if $\widetilde{T}_n \leq 1.64$, we do not reject $H_0$ and conclude that the alternative hypothesis $H_1$ is true.
-The testing results over 2011 to 2018 are also included in Table \ref{emp:vov}.
-From the table, we see that, for all the years, SPY has the smallest values of both VoV. and T.S.D..
-And almost for all the assets investigated, these quantities achieve the largest magnitude in 2018 and are relative smaller in 2017.
-As for the zero volatility of volatility test, it fails to reject the null hypothesis in 2011, 2015 and rejects it in 2012, 2013, 2017, for all the assets.
-Interestingly, in 2018, it fails to reject the null hypothesis for SPY, while all of its four constituent individual stocks are in favor of the alternative hypothesis $H_1$.
+We then use yearly data for volatility of volatility and report the volatility of volatility estimates (VoV.) and their estimated theoretical standard errors (T.S.D.), namely $n^{\frac{b-1}{2}}\sqrt{\widehat{Var(W|\mathcal{F})}}$, in Table \ref{emp:vov}.
+We also test the hypothesis in \eqref{vov_test} at the $5\%$ significance level using our proposed test statistic \eqref{vov_test_sta}.
+We reject the null hypothesis of zero volatility of volatility if $\widetilde{T}_n >1.64$; otherwise, if $\widetilde{T}_n \leq 1.64$, we do not reject $H_0$.
+The testing results from 2011 to 2018 are also included in Table \ref{emp:vov}.
+The table shows that SPY has the smallest values of both VoV. and T.S.D. in all years.
+For almost all investigated assets, these quantities attain their largest magnitudes in 2018 and are relatively smaller in 2017.
+The zero volatility of volatility test does not reject the null hypothesis in 2011 and 2015, but rejects it in 2012, 2013, and 2017 for all assets.
+Interestingly, in 2018, the test does not reject the null hypothesis for SPY, while all four constituent stocks favor the alternative hypothesis $H_1$.

-Similarly, for the estimation of leverage effect, by using the yearly 3-minute log-return data, the estimated leverage effect (LeV.), its estimated theoretical standard error (T.S.D.), namely $\sqrt{\widehat{Var(U|\mathcal{F})}}/\sqrt{n}^{b \wedge (1-b)}$, are recorded in Table \ref{emp:lev}.
-For the following zero leverage effect hypothesis testing problem:
+Similarly, for the leverage effect, we use yearly 3-minute log-return data and report the estimated leverage effect (LeV.) and its estimated theoretical standard error (T.S.D.), namely $\sqrt{\widehat{Var(U|\mathcal{F})}}/\sqrt{n}^{b \wedge (1-b)}$, in Table \ref{emp:lev}.
+Consider the following zero leverage effect testing problem: